Italy in November 2025: Cool Weather & Fewer Crowds

 Venice

-Venice in November is a magical experience.
-The thinning tourist crowds make it easier to explore the city's iconic canals, historic palaces, and renowned museums.
-November is an excellent time to visit landmarks such as the Doge's Palace and St. Mark's Basilica, where you can immerse yourself in the city's history and art.
-Additionally, the Festa della Salute on November 21st offers a unique glimpse into local traditions.
+Visiting Venice in November is a smart choice.
+The less tourists make it easier to discover the city's iconic canals, historic palaces, and renowned museums.
+You can immerse yourself in the city's landmarks such as the Doge's Palace and St. Mark's Basilica to appreciate its history and art.
+Additionally, the Festa della Salute on November 21st is a good chance to see the local traditions.

 Milan